weBoost Connect 4G | 470103

 - Make An Offer

-This USA version works for all cellular service providers in United States such as AT&T Wireless, Verizon Wireless, T-Mobile, and Sprint.
+This USA version is compatible with all cellular service providers in United States such as AT&T Wireless, Verizon Wireless, T-Mobile, and Sprint.
 Boost signal reception indoors inside homes, apartments, offices, buildings with stronger connection with respective network's cell tower.
 Strong connection means fewer missed or dropped calls, fewer incoherent conversations, fewer Internet hang-ups or freezing / buffering.

 This is a new version replacement model of the discontinued models weBoost Wilson DB Pro 3G Omni (462105), DB Pro 3G Directional (462205), Connect 3G Directional (472205) and DB Pro 4G (460103).
 Enjoy clear voice conversations, instantaneous texting, and fast 3G + 4G LTE mobile internet downloads and uploads after installing this medium size office and house cell phone signal amplifier kit. weBoost Connect 4G kit is easy to install.
 It installs easily using DIY installation instructions included.